microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 #### A. General Structure

-A large part of this data is simply derived from the settings of our cluster device, the others represent the data produced by the sensor.
+A large part of this data is simply derived from the settings of our device cluster, the others represent the data produced by the sensor.

-Here is the set-up of this cluster device:
+Here is the set-up of this device cluster   :

 {% include image.html url="\assets\img\dc-data-format.png" width="800" description="dc" %}